 ORGANIZED COURSES

-In each course, attention is paid to both the ‘hard’ (technical) and ‘soft’ (people-related) issues that require addressing for you to get the best possible outcome from your engagement with the particular coursework at hand.
+In each course, attention is paid to both the ‘hard’ (technical) and ‘soft’ (people-related) issues that require addressing for you to get the best possible outcome from your engagement with the particular course work at hand.

 Courses are offered in three different formats: